Alumni services

 Online research tools

-UVA alumni have access to five outstanding online research tools from EBSCO.
+UVA alumni also have access to four outstanding online research tools from EBSCO.
 These resources are underwritten by the Office of Engagement Alumni Education program for free use by University of Virginia alumni.

 You must access these EBSCO online libraries through the Alumni Association Online Library for Alumni webpage: